Lead recovery workflow

 • Your team misses calls or responds slowly because people are in the field, with customers, or handling current jobs.

-• You want one measurable workflow that can recover revenue before investing in a broader rollout.
+• You want one measurable workflow that improves lead visibility before investing in a broader rollout.

 Typical systems in the mix